Dedicated to Creating Healthier Communities

 Dr. Clark’s approach to communication meets you right where you are.
 “I feel it is important to treat patients as individuals and respect them for their journey and what they are going through,” said Dr. Clark.
 “This journey is too important, and many times life-changing, to put a rush job on an appointment.
 I feel there is a need to take the time necessary to help my patients understand what is happening in their body and how we can best treat it.”

 Maggie will forever be grateful for the relationships that she developed with Dr. Clark her nurses and staff.
 “I didn’t realize it at the time, but I have since talked with people who have gone through cancer treatments at other hospitals and they have been amazed at the level of compassion I’ve been shown — in addition to the great care I’ve received.”

-At CHI Franciscan, we’re in it together
+At Virginia Mason Franciscan Health, we’re in it together

 After a cancer diagnosis, there is a lot of information to take in and decisions to be made.
 That’s why the experts at Franciscan Cancer Center are here to provide you with clear information and to address any concerns.
 Our area’s leading team of providers, nurses and staff coordinate care to make sure everyone is on the same page.
 This means that starting from the moment we first see you and all the way through your treatment program, you can expect high-quality, compassionate care.